clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

-Instrument your code with the libtelemetry API
+Instrument Your Code with the libtelemetry API
 ==============================================

 Prerequisites
 -------------
 Confirm that the telemetrics header file is located on the system at :file:`usr/include/telemetry.h`  The `latest version`_ of the file can also be found on github for reference, but installing the `telemetry` bundle will install the header file that matches your |CL| version.

 #.
-Includes and variables
+Includes and variables:

-   You will need to include the following headers in your code to use the API:
+   You must include the following headers in your code to use the API:

    ::